-For the third consecutive summer, undergraduate students from William & Mary and medical school students at Eastern Virginia Medical School (EVMS) carried out intensive research projects related to health policy and health services research as part of the annual SC-BI research program.
+For the third consecutive year, undergraduate students from William & Mary and medical school students at Eastern Virginia Medical School (EVMS) carried out intensive research projects related to health policy and health services research as part of the annual SC-BI research program.
 The program, which is sponsored by the Schroeder Center for Health Policy at William & Mary and the Brock Institute for Community and Global Health at EVMS, competitively selected students from both organizations to conduct independent research projects.
-For seven weeks in June and July, the students attended talks by expert researchers, carried out their own statistical analysis of healthcare data, made connections with various faculty and students at the partner organizations, prepared briefs, and presented their research findings.
+For seven weeks, the students attended talks by expert researchers, carried out their own statistical analysis of healthcare data, made connections with various faculty and students at the partner organizations, prepared briefs, and presented their research findings.

 For more information on the William & Mary student projects, please visit the Schroeder Center website.